 The numerical experiments have been carried out using the computational nodes of Lobachevsky supercomputer at Nizhni Novgorod State University.
 The peak performance of the supercomputer was 573 Tflops, each computational node was equipped with Intel Sandy Bridge E5-2660 processor 2.2 GHz, 64 Gb RAM.

 Within the framework of the present paper, the construction of a numerical approximation (PDA) of the Pareto domain (PD) was understood as a solution of a MCO problem.
-In order to evaluate the efficiency of constructing the PDA, two main indicators applied widely were used: The completeness of coverage of the Pareto domain (hypervolume index, HV) and the uniformity of distribution of the numerical estimates of the effective decisions (distribution uniformity index, DU) [10].
+In order to evaluate the efficiency of constructing the PDA, two main indicators applied widely were used: the completeness of coverage of the Pareto domain (hypervolume index, HV) and the uniformity of distribution of the numerical estimates of the effective decisions (distribution uniformity index, DU) [10].
 The higher values of the index HV and the lower values of the index DU corresponds to the better approximation.

 Within the executed experiments, the two-dimensional bi-criterial MCO problems were used, the criteria of which were defined with the use of the family of multiextremal functions [11].
 The functions of this family are defined as follows